-A cryptocurrency whereby each coin is backed by something else.
+A cryptocurrency whereby each coin is backed by something of value.
+Stablecoins are a digital currency that has the worldwide transfer attributes of Bitcoin without the price fluctuation.
 For example, one token of an asset-backed stablecoin such as Digix (DGX) or OneGram (OGC) equals one gram of gold.
-Fiat-backed stablecoins such as Tether (USDT) and Binance USD (BUSD) are pegged to one U.S. dollar.
-As of March 2023, the three top stablecoins by market cap are approximately USDT ($70B), USDC ($41B) and BUSD ($15B).
-See
+Fiat-backed stablecoins such as USDT and USDC are pegged to the U.S. dollar.

 Tether,